 - My passion is: To see families thriving in Oklahoma.

 - What I like to do outside of work: Plan fun things to do with my family.

 - If I could tell the public just one fact about my family: It’d be we are just so blessed.
 Both sides of our family believe strongly in marriage and raising children who are grateful, loving, altruistic people who are known for their love of family.

 - Favorite book to read with my child: We have so many!
 My sons laugh hysterically at the “Bad Guys” series by Aaron Blabey, and my daughter and I love R.J.
-Palacio’s “Wonder” and ‘Auggie & Me.”
+Palacio’s “Wonder” and “Auggie & Me.”
 We are currently reading through the Harry Potter series.

-- Favorite book to read without my child: “Educated” by Tara Westover is one of my favorite recent reads, though historical fiction is typically my favorite genre.
+- Favorite book to read without my child: Most recent favorites have been “Fire Keeper’s Daughter” and “Violin Conspiracy.”
+Historical fiction is typically my favorite genre.

 - My greatest wish for my children is: That they love themselves for exactly who they are and offer that same unconditional love, acceptance and empathy to others.

 - When I’m not working, you’ll find me: Cooking, cheering for my kids’ sports teams or planning my family’s next outing!

-- Family: Husband, Derek, three boys, Connor, Ian & Cade, and my fur baby, Louie, our dog.
+Family: Husband, Derek, three boys, Connor, Ian & Cade, and my fur babies, Louie and Rex.

 - Best parenting advice I’ve ever received: Do what works for you and your family and forget the rest!